Saaaanuj/merge-conflict-demo/Readme.md

 # Merge Conflict Demo
-this line is in both feature a and b.
+this line is in feature A.